roboconf/roboconf.github.io/en/user-guide/target-docker.md

 > As a good practice, **docker.image** should always be specified.
 > Even when Roboconf generates the image.

-## The docker.run.exec property
+## <a name="the-docker.run.exec-property"></a>The docker.run.exec property

 This target property holds a command line to pass to the Docker container when it is started.

 By default, a Roboconf agent is started (see [default value](#default-value)), but it is possible to specify another command, for instance to do special things before/while the Roboconf agent is started.

 The value of this property  **must** be formatted using the JSON string array syntax:
-- if this property is left undefined, then Roboconf will use the [default value](#default-value).
+* if this property is left undefined, then Roboconf will use the [default value](#default-value).
-- if the property is set, its value will be used as the command to run the created container.
+* if the property is set, its value will be used as the command to run the created container.
-- if a custom Dockerfile has been provided, and if the Dockerfile contains a `CMD` instruction, you can explicitly set this property to an empty array `[]`, so Roboconf will use the `CMD` from the Dockerfile.
+* if a custom Dockerfile has been provided, and if the Dockerfile contains a `CMD` instruction, you can explicitly set this property to an empty array `[]`, so Roboconf will use the `CMD` from the Dockerfile.

 ### Injecting Roboconf Agent configuration in the command line